JigglyNoahPuff/TrelliscopeJS/README.md

 ### CSVs and Data/Images used

 ## Actual R/TrelliscopeJS Stuff
-### Maybe Explain the Examples from Him &trade; that gave us inspiration
+### Maybe Explain the Examples from him that gave us inspiration &trade;
 ### Street View
 ### Cats Dogs